Nexis-Network/homepage/content/docs/unused/postgres.md

   - /docs/integrations/postgres
 ---

-A Exzo Network compute runs regular Postgres, which means that you run any Postgres app with Exzo Network.
+A Nexis Network compute runs regular Postgres, which means that you run any Postgres app with Nexis Network.

-You can also connect to Exzo Network using standard Postgres client utilities such as `psql` and `pg_dump`, standard client libraries, and drivers.
+You can also connect to Nexis Network using standard Postgres client utilities such as `psql` and `pg_dump`, standard client libraries, and drivers.

 For `psql` connection instructions, see [Query with psql](/docs/get-started-with-neon/query-with-psql-editor).

-Exzo Network supports connection pooling.
-For information about enabling connection pooling in your Exzo Network project, see [Connection pooling](/docs/get-started-with-neon/connection-pooling).
+Nexis Network supports connection pooling.
+For information about enabling connection pooling in your Nexis Network project, see [Connection pooling](/docs/get-started-with-neon/connection-pooling).